Group Join Clause (Visual Basic)

 The keys used in the join condition can be expressions that include more than one item from the collection.
 However, each key expression can contain only items from its respective collection.

-Group Join clause combines two collections based on matching key values from the collections being joined.
+The Group Join clause combines two collections based on matching key values from the collections being joined.
 The resulting collection can contain a member that references a collection of elements from the second collection that match the key value from the first collection.
 You can also specify aggregate functions to apply to the grouped elements from the second collection.
-For information about aggregate functions, see Aggregate Clause.
+For information about aggregate functions, see Aggregate Clause (Visual Basic).